Sign up for our weekly newsletter, Jesus Film Project News, to receive encouraging stories, videos and resources in your inbox.

 “Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.”

 Making disciples is about more than instructing others.
-In this verse Paul is telling Titus to teach the older women in the church-those who would be discipling younger women-and that their example matters.
-It’s important for us all to understand that people are following the precedent we’re setting.
+In this verse Paul is telling Titus to teach the older women in the church, those who would be discipling younger women, and that their example matters.
+People are following the precedent we’re setting.

 Paul reminds Timothy that he cannot do all the work of ministry on his own.
-He needs to build up disciples that he can delegate the work of disciple-making to.
-Appointing others to appropriate roles and delegating work is an important part of making disciples who, in turn, will make disciples.
+He needs to build up disciples that he can delegate the work of disciple-making too.
+We aren’t called to add to our numbers, but to multiply the gospel.
+We teach others who will, in turn, teach others again.
+What an awesome idea.